LaurentVeyssier/Route-planner-algorithm/README.md

 # Dynamic programming approach

 I adapted the code from this detailed [article](https://python.quantecon.org/short_path.html).
-Dynamic programmming breaks down the optimization problem into smaller ones and re-use previous calculation to be more efficient than a recursive solution for example.
+Dynamic programming breaks down the optimization problem into smaller ones and re-use previous calculation to be more efficient than a recursive solution for example.
 Here the algorithm aims to approximate the function j() which provides the least path cost from a node to the target.
 Assuming we know this function, then we can write the Bellman equation:
 - `j(nodeA) = min [ C(nodeA, nodeB) + j(nodeB) ] over all nodeB which are neighbours of nodeA`
 - C() is the transition cost (or step cost) to go from nodeA to nodeB (this corresponds to the distance or edge cost)
 - j() is the path cost from the node to the goal